lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 ---

 ##### Design
 Some of these books are a design canon and explain what design and design thinking is.
-Since players use mental models and maps to orient themselves in gamespaces, I also included books about the topic.
+Since players use mental models and maps to orient themselves in gamespaces, I've also included books about the topic.
 Some color theory is also handy to know about.

 - Donald Norman: The Design of Everyday Things
 - Donald Norman: Emotional Design: Why We Love (or Hate) Everyday Things